Jul 22

 A parable…

 And when he rises from sleep, his wife smiles happily and welcomes him gladly.
 He sees that his lunch is already cooked and sits bubbling on the stove.
 The table is laid ready, with utensils and a plate in each place.
 Beside his plate, a glass with a cool drink awaits him.
-The husband and wife sit down together and share a meal.
+Husband and wife sit down together and share a joyful meal.

 I tell you the truth, that man will treasure his wife forever!